-Let's write
+Let's Write

-Has Edith done well in g gymnastics?
+Has Edith done well in n gymnastics?
 Say why.

-She was narrowly beate n in the final.
-Where did she o come and what medal did she get?
+She was narrowly bea ten in the final.
+Where did she come and what medal did she get?

-What is the topic senter nce of the first paragraph?
-Wri te it down.
+What is the topic sent ence of the first paragraph?
+W rite it down.

+Evaluis the meaning -£ 4b - 4i4b - i.e

 Explain the meaning of the title in your own words.

+Who wrote the article .7

-Who wrote the article?
+Who wrote the differen •

 What is a role model?
-W ho are her role models?
+Who are her role models?

-Who is your role model? ?
+Who is your role mod el?
 Say why.

-C s C
+1.0

-Let's write Use these words to complete each sentence with a capital e the questions.
-Don't forget to start I letter.
+Let's write Use these words to comple each sentence with a capit ete the questions.
+Don't forget to start al letter.

-W vas Edith born?
-When
+was Edith born? where

-S port does she compete in? where what
+sport does she compete in? what

-·

-d oes she train every day? who
+does she train every day?
+Who

-n nany people does she live with h?
+many people does she live w th?

-a re her role models?
+are her role models?